ylee02/MKS21X-FinalProject/README.md

 01-06-19

-YL: Worked more on the backend, adding functions to Item, Drop, Monster classes
+YL: Worked more on the backend, adding functions to Item, Drop, Monster classes<br>
 MZ: Made a Test Branch to start playing around/experimenting with Lanterna

 01-07-19

-YL: Fixed bugs with the Monster and Togue classes, renamed files to capitalize them
+YL: Fixed bugs with the Monster and Togue classes, renamed files to capitalize them<br>
 MZ: Worked more with Lanterna, trying to learn how to use it thoroughly

 01-08-19

-YL: Started working on the placement of entities on the map and generating items dropped by monsters
+YL: Started working on the placement of entities on the map and generating items dropped by monsters<br>
 MZ: Started working on generating the rooms, walls, and the player using Lanterna

 01-09-19

-YL: Fixed more bugs with the backend of the project
+YL: Fixed more bugs with the backend of the project<br>
 MZ: Added basic player movement and room progression

 01-10-19

-YL: Added player interactions to items, chests, and weapons.
+YL: Added player interactions to items, chests, and weapons.<br>
 MZ: Finalized player movement and room progression to make it work smoothly.
 Merged Test Branch with Master Branch.

 01-11-19

-YL: Created different types of enemies that can generate, along with their stats and IDs.
+YL: Created different types of enemies that can generate, along with their stats and IDs.<br>
 MZ: Added seed generation to rooms in order to allow the player to go backwards to a room they've previously been in.

 01-12-19

-YL: Added more types of enemies; Updated game's user interface to display the player's stats.
+YL: Added more types of enemies; Updated game's user interface to display the player's stats.<br>
 MZ: Added enemy generation and the ability to generate different types of enemies.

 01-13-19

-YL: Fixed bugs with variable declarations in the Player, Drop, and Togue classes.
+YL: Fixed bugs with variable declarations in the Player, Drop, and Togue classes.<br>
 MZ: Fixed bugs relating to seet integration, loot generation and made the User Interface more user friendly.

 01-14-19

-YL: Added stair interactions and the ability to progress through different floors
+YL: Added stair interactions and the ability to progress through different floors<br>
 MZ: Added combat screen and the ability to get into combat

 01-15-19

-YL: Fixed more bugs on staircases and finished making working staircases.
+YL: Fixed more bugs on staircases and finished making working staircases.<br>
 MZ: Finished basic combat and fixed bugs regarding combat

 01-16-19

-YL: Added visual effects to the combat screen
+YL: Added visual effects to the combat screen<br>
 MZ: Fixed file issues and deleted class files

 01-17-19

-YL: Took a break day
+YL: Took a break day<br>
 MZ: Updated Player and Monster classes as well as combat status messages

 01-18-19

-YL: Added stat bonuses for when your character levels up
+YL: Added stat bonuses for when your character levels up<br>
 MZ: Updated player to have experience points, renamed files to fit updated UML diagram

 01-19-19